Anthony-0801/Anthony-0801/README.md

 👯‍♀️ I'm looking to collaborate on anyone who's willing to teach me

-🤔 I'm looking for good and valuable and experience
+🤔 I'm looking for good and valuable experience

 💬 Ask me about anything, don't be shy!